of the Layout of the Great Giza Pyramids

 process is remarkably short.

-experimental circle from the southeastern (bottom right) corner of Giza's containing
+a circle from the southeastern (bottom right) corner of Giza's containing

 rectangle, such that it touches the